ebarredo84/DEVNET_PREP_SW/README.md

 # DEVNET_PREP_SW
-I created this software in order to prepare myself for DEVNET CERTIFICATIONS.
+I created this software in order to prepare myself for ENAUTO exam, but I already made the structure to add the code for the others DEVNET EXAMS.
 Right now it only works for ENAUTO 300-435 but the idea is to write the code for the others DEVNET CERTIFICATION EXAMS also.

+It has a GUI made with TKINTER libraries to make easier and nicer to practice.

 This DEVNET PREPARATION SOFTWARE starts by running devnet_prep_sw_ebo.py file.
 It should open a window which ask for which exam do you wish to practice.
 For now, its only available ENAUTO 300-435 (option 1):
 1) ENAUTO 300-435